oils-for-unix/oils/doc/func-proc.md

 ## Funcs

-In addition to shell-like procs, Oil also has Python-like functions:
+In addition to shell-like procs, YSH also has Python-like functions:

 ```
 var x = len(ARGV) + 1